Marvel Cinematic Universe Watch Order - Updated

 - Iron Man, Black Widow, Rhodey, Agent Coulson, Howard Stark, Nick Fury, Pepper, Happy, Jarvis, Ten Rings

-- Back to the "present" as we pick up six months after the first film.
+- While I'm hesitant to mark this as Essential I think if you do want to follow the core Avengers storyline this is the important next step.
+Back to the "present" as we pick up six months after the first film.
 The opening works really well to catch an audience back up.

 Incredible Hulk

-- Bruce Banner/Hulk, Thaddeus Ross, Blonsky, Iron Man
+- Bruce Banner/Hulk, Thaddeus Ross, Betty Ross, Blonsky, Samuel Sterns, Iron Man

 - I think its better to watch this here, as while Thor feels like it should be next, the differences between Hulk here and in Avengers feel like there should be some time between them.